-Domestic battery charge warning lamp
+• Domestic battery charge warning lamp

+Red

-- Red lamp for no starter battery charge should function - Red lamp for no domestic battery charge should function (Note: this will only function if a second alternator is fitted to the engine and connected to a charged battery) - Red lamp for high engine temperature should not function (when engine is cold / cool / warm).
-This lamp will only ever function if the engine is over temperature. - Red lamp for low oil pressure should function - · Green lamp for panel power on should function - Buzzer should sound
+- Red lamp for high engine temperature should not function (when engine is cold / cool / warm).
+This lamp will only ever function if the engine is over temperature. - Red lamp for low oil pressure should function - Green lamp for panel power on should function - Buzzer should sound

-For operation of engines controlled with keyless panels refer to 'Correct operation of keyless panels' later in this section
+For operation of engines controlled with keyless panels refer to 'correct operation of keyless panels' later in this section

 When the engine is started, all the red warning lamps should switch off leaving just the green power on indication lamp illuminated.
-The oil pressure lamp may take a few seconds to switch off and the charge fail lamp may remain on until engine rpm is increased to approximately 1,000rpm if the engine was started at tickover).
+The oil pressure lamp may take a few seconds to switch off and the charge fail lamp may remain on until engine rpm is increased to approximately 1,000rpm (if the engine was started at tickover).